-Fuel costs represent a significant portion of the Company's operating expenses and the Company is dependent upon fuel to transport and operate its equipment.
-The Company could be adversely affected by limitations on fuel supplies or increases in fuel prices that result in higher costs of transporting equipment to and from job sites and higher costs to operate the Company's concrete pumps and other equipment.
-Although the Company is able to pass through the impact of fuel price charges to most of its customers, there is often a lag before such pass-through arrangements are reflected in the Company's operating results and there may be a limit to how much of any fuel price increases the Company can pass onto its customers.
-Any such limits may adversely affect the Company's results of operations.
+Fuel costs represent a significant portion of our operating expenses and we are dependent upon fuel to transport and operate our equipment.
+We could be adversely affected by limitations on fuel supplies or increases in fuel prices that result in higher costs of transporting equipment to and from job sites and higher costs to operate our concrete pumps and other equipment.
+Although we are able to pass through the impact of fuel price charges to most of our customers, there is often a lag before such pass-through arrangements are reflected in our operating results and there may be a limit to how much of any fuel price increases we can pass onto our customers.
+Any such limits may adversely affect our results of operations.

-The Company depends on access to its branch facilities to service its customers and maintain and store its equipment.
+We depend on access to our branch facilities to service our customers and maintain and store our equipment.

-The Company depends on its primary branch facilities in the U.S. and U.K., respectively, to store, service and maintain its fleet.
-These facilities contain most of the specialized equipment the Company requires to service its fleet, in addition to the extensive secure storage areas needed for a significant number of large vehicles.
-If any of the Company's facilities were to sustain significant damage or become unavailable to the Company for any reason, including natural disasters, the Company's operations could be disrupted, which could in turn adversely affect its relationships with its customers and its results of operations and cash flow.
-Any limitation on the Company's access to facilities as a result of any breach of, or dispute under, the Company's leases could also disrupt and adversely affect the Company's operations.
+We depend on our primary branch facilities in the U.S. and U.K., respectively, to store, service and maintain our fleet.
+These facilities contain most of the specialized equipment we require to service our fleet, in addition to the extensive secure storage areas needed for a significant number of large vehicles.
+If any of our facilities were to sustain significant damage or become unavailable to us for any reason, including natural disasters, our operations could be disrupted, which could in turn adversely affect our relationships with our customers and our results of operations and cash flow.
+Any limitation on our access to facilities as a result of any breach of, or dispute under, our leases could also disrupt and adversely affect our operations.